-14:2-5.1 General markout provisions

-- (a) When an [underground facility] operator is required under N.J.A.C.
-[14:2-2.1(b)] 14:2-4.2(b) to mark out a site, the [underground facility] operator shall perform the markout in accordance with this subchapter. - (b) (No change) - (c) If an excavator has marked the perimeter of a proposed excavation or demolition site with white in accordance with N.J.A.C.
-14:2-3.2(c) through (e), an [underground facility] operator shall mark out all of the operator's facilities that lie within the white perimeter marking, and in addition all facilities outside the white perimeter that are within ten feet of the white marking. - (d) All facilities newly installed by the operator shall be back flagged and marked according to 14:2-5.2 upon completion of the installation.
-If there is a valid notice of intent to excavate in accordance with 14:2-3.1 in the scope of the work area where the facilities have been installed, the excavator must be notified about the newly installed facilities.
-This shall be done via email and by updating positive response. - 14:2-5.2 Specifications for marks used in markouts - (a) An [underground facility] operator shall perform all markouts using paint.
-In addition, if the markout must be made on a non-firm surface including but not limited to grass, dirt, gravel or sand, or if weather or site conditions may make paint difficult to use or see, the [underground facility] operator shall utilize paint, and in addition shall utilize stakes and/or flags.
-If used, the location of any stakes or flags shall conform to the diagrams in chapter Appendix A, incorporated herein by reference.

-- (b) The [underground facility] operator shall ensure that all paint used for markouts has sufficient lasting properties so as to withstand vehicular traffic during the course of the excavation or demolition, but shall be sufficiently removable or degradable with time so as not to be permanent.

-(c) If necessary to avoid placing paint on decorative gravel, stone or pavers, an [underground facility] operator may elect to substitute eight-inch whiskers, as defined at N.J.A.C.
+- 14:2-5.1 General markout provisions - (a) When an [underground facility] operator is required [under] pursuant to N.J.A.C.
+14:2-[2.1(b)]4.2(b) to mark out a site, the [underground facility] operator shall perform the markout in accordance with this subchapter. - (b) (No change.) - (c) If an excavator has marked the perimeter of a proposed excavation or demolition site with white in accordance with N.J.A.C.
+14:2-3.2(c) [through], (d), and (e), an [underground facility] operator shall mark out all of the operator's facilities that lie within the white perimeter marking, and in addition all facilities outside the white perimeter that are within [ten] 10 feet of the white marking. - (d) All facilities newly installed by the operator shall be back flagged and marked according to N.J.A.C.
+14:2-5.2, upon completion of the installation.
+If there is a valid notice of intent to excavate in accordance with N.J.A.C.
+14:2-3.1 in the scope of the work area where the facilities have been installed, the excavator must be notified about the newly installed facilities.
+This shall be done through email and by updating the positive response. - 14:2-5.2 Specifications for marks used in markouts - (a) An [underground facility] operator shall perform all markouts using paint.
+In addition, if the markout must be made on a non-firm surface including, but not limited to, grass, dirt, gravel, or sand, or if weather or site conditions may make paint difficult to use or see, the [underground facility] operator shall utilize paint, and, in addition, shall utilize stakes and/or flags.
+If used, the location of any stakes or flags shall conform to the diagrams [in] at chapter Appendix A, incorporated herein by reference. - (b) The [underground facility] operator shall ensure that all paint used for markouts has sufficient lasting properties so as to withstand vehicular traffic during the course of the excavation or demolition, but shall be sufficiently removable or degradable with time so as not to be permanent. - (c) If necessary to avoid placing paint on decorative gravel, stone, or pavers, an [underground facility] operator may elect to substitute eightinch whiskers, as defined at N.J.A.C.
 14:2-1.2, for one or more paint marks.
 The whiskers shall be the appropriate color, shall be laid flat on the ground in the position that would be covered by a paint mark, and fastened to the ground with a nail or other appropriate fastener.
 The required letter designation code and other numbers and letters may be placed on a flag.
-An [underground facility] operator shall not use whiskers as a substitute for a stake or flag. - (d) (No change) - (e) An [underground facility] operator shall perform all markouts in a manner that will clearly indicate the location and direction of each underground facility. - (f) An [underground facility] operator shall place all marks used to indicate a particular facility at intervals of 25 feet or less.
-However, the [underground facility] operator shall place marks closer together than 25 feet, if necessary to clearly indicate the location and direction of the underground facility.
-For example, site conditions or directional changes of the underground facility may necessitate a shorter distance between marks in order to clearly indicate the location and direction of an underground facility. - (g) (No change) - (h) An [underground facility] operator shall arrange all marks, except for the arrowhead marks in an offset markout, in a line following or paralleling the course of the underground facility.
-The arrowhead marks used in an offset markout shall be perpendicular to the course of the underground facility.
+An [underground facility] operator shall not use whiskers as a substitute for a stake or flag. - (d) (No change.) - (e) An [underground facility] operator shall perform all markouts in a manner that will clearly indicate the location and direction of each underground facility. - (f) An [underground facility] operator shall place all marks used to indicate a particular facility at intervals of 25 feet or less.
+However, the

+[underground facility] operator shall place marks closer together than 25 feet, if necessary, to clearly indicate the location and direction of the underground facility.
+For example, site conditions or directional changes of the underground facility may necessitate a shorter distance between marks in order to clearly indicate the location and direction of an underground facility.